 You can also file a dispute with the credit bureaus directly.
 Start by requesting your free credit report from one or all three credit bureaus.
 According to the FCRA, you are entitled to view any information on your credit report for free once every 12 months.

 Once you receive your credit report, you can compare the date of first delinquency from the original creditor to the new delinquency date provided by the collection agency.

 Assuming these documents show proof that your collection account has been illegally re-aged, you can open a dispute with the credit bureau.
 A successful dispute will result in the collection account being completely removed from your credit report.

 Credit repair companies can help you challenge inaccurate negative items to potentially get them removed from your credit report.
 These items can include late payments, collection accounts, charge offs, foreclosures, bankruptcies, and more.

-Lexington Law Firm offers credit repair services, and has been working with people on their credit for over 18 years.
+Credit Saint offers credit repair services, and has been working with people on their credit for many years.
 They have experience dealing with collection agencies, creditors, and the credit bureaus.
 They also offer a free credit report consultation, which includes a review of your credit report for free.
-Give them a call at (800) 220-0084 or visit their website to learn more.
+Visit their website to learn more.

 Potential Legal Action